 Try not to walk or sit on grassy areas, particularly when the pollen count is at its highest (in the early morning, evening and night).

 When you get home, you should take a shower and wash your clothes to remove any pollen you may have carried inside.
 On high pollen days when you’re not going outside, keep windows and doors closed and vacuum the house regularly.

-How to get your allergy medication during lockdown
+How to get your allergy medication

-In the current circumstances, you may be finding it hard to get hold of normal over-the-counter allergy medication such as Loratadine.
-The good news is you can easily order antihistamine tablets, eye drops and nasal sprays online, from trusted sources such as LloydsPharmacy.
+You can easily order antihistamine tablets, eye drops and nasal sprays online, from trusted sources such as LloydsPharmacy.

 If you need prescription medication for your hay fever, try contacting your GP via phone or online access.
-They should be able to issue an electronic prescription for your medication.

 Alternatively, you can safely order prescription allergy medication from LloydsPharmacy Online Doctor.
 For people with severe hay fever we can prescribe hay fever tablets such as Telfast.